cristinasofia/COP4530/README.md

 # COP4530
 Data Structures and Algorithms

+# Description of Doublets
+This program creates a "word ladder" by selecting one word and transforming it, one letter at a time, into another word.
+Transformations are only valid iff the each word appears in a given word list.

+# Description of Cocktail Shaker Sort
+This program splits the search into a "forward" search and a "backward" search, doing each in "cocktail shaker" fashion.
+That is, it first finds all of the words one letter different from the "source" word, and all of the words one letter different from "target" word.
+Then finds all of the words two letters different from the "source" word, and then the words that are two letters different than the "target".
+At each word, it finishes when the other side has found the same word.

 ## Description of Sorting Algorithms
 A driver file is given, main.cc which expects to be linked against another file implementing a class called Sort, which implements an "out-of-place" sort using a "non-in-place" sort in an online fashion.